statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/pipeline-overview.md

 Clicking into the history icon on your pulse results, you'll be able to see the Jobs and IDs we ran for each pulse reload, alongside relevant information on compute time and cost.

-This will also be fully transparent from your own Warehouse's history and usage management, but having the costs in console is helpful knowledge for the cross-functional experimentatin teams running the analysis.
+This will also be fully transparent from your own Warehouse's history and usage management, but having the costs in console is helpful knowledge for the cross-functional experimentation teams running the analysis.